egaruba/Human-Resources-Analytics-Dashboard/README.md

 During the initial data cleaning of the Human Resources dataset, one issue was identified and resolved:

-- Column Removal: The “HR Data.xlsx” was opened in Excel.
+- **Column Removal**: The “HR Data.xlsx” was opened in Excel.
 After opening the file, I noticed two new columns inside the worksheet.
 I removed the two columns because they did not provide any useful data.
 The columns were called “-2” and ”0”.
 All the data inside contained the same values of “-2” and ”0”.

+[pic]

 You can find the clean “HR Data.xlsx” file [here](https://github.com/egaruba/Human-Resources-Analytics-Dashboard/blob/main/dataset/clean/HR%20Data.xlsx).